xpollen8/vacuum-coffee-timer/README.md

 So, I wrote this silly timer app.

-This was more an exercise in learning more about React and CSS animations and SVG.
+This was an exercise in learning more about React and CSS animations and SVG.
 Written using the fabulous nextjs, which allows for simple deployment using the 'now' command.